CloudLabs-MOC/AI-102-AIEngineer/Instructions/LabIntro.md

        ![ws name.](./images/gg6.png)

 1. Tap on **Finish** in the Mobile Device.

     >**NOTE:** While logging in again, enter the digits displayed on the screen in the **Authenticator app** and click on Yes.

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **"Cancel"** to skip the tour.

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab
+1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 ## Support Contact